 METAR AUTO, METAR and SPECI reports are just that - reports of conditions at the airfield at the time the observation was produced.
 These reports become historical as soon as they are issued, and the more time goes by, the older and less relevant they become.
-These reports should never be used as forecasts, unless the observation has a TREND forecast attached (see below for details).

-Terminology and Units used in TAF and TREND forecasts and in METAR AUTO, METAR and SPECI reports.
+Terminology and Units used in TAF (forecasts) and in METAR AUTO, METAR and SPECI (reports).

-Day of month + Time: UTC (equivalent to GMT) - NZST is UTC +12 hours, NZDT is UTC +13 hours the horizon (note: individual sectors of the horizon can be added together to complete more than half of the total horizon).
-The rules for the International Aerodromes are slightly different from the other aerodromes in the country...
+Day of month + Time: UTC (equivalent to GMT) - NZST is UTC +12 hours, NZDT is UTC +13 hours

-Wind: degrees TRUE, indicating the direction from which the wind is coming in KNOTS.
+Wind: degrees TRUE, indicating the direction from which the wind is coming in the horizon (note: individual sectors of the horizon can be added together to complete more than half of the total horizon).
+The rules for the International

+KNOTS.

-Prevailing Visibility: Prevailing Visibility is defined as the maximum visibility covering at least half
+Prevailing Visibility: Prevailing Visibility is defined as the maximum visibility covering at least half country...